 The Beneath the Waves – Youth Making Ripples Film Competition – is an opportunity for K-12 students (< 18 years of age) to use their creative talents and serve as a voice for our oceans.
 We encourage elementary, middle and high school students to create their own marine related film on a topic of their interest.
 All submission must be less than 5 minutes.
 The message of your film can focus on an interesting marine topic, a specific marine related problem or issue, or a call to action for conservation.

-The Youth Making Ripples Competition student films debuted to the public on January 18th 2014.
+The Youth Making Ripples Competition student films debuted to the public in 2014.
 The competition was held at Florida Institute of Technology’s Gleason Performing arts center.
 Winners were selected by both 1) panel of scientific judges and 2) viewer’s choice award.
 We awarded many prizes to the winners!

 Check out our call for submissions for 2015 here.

 - Best Scientific Message, middle school: “Algae Bloom in the Indian River Lagoon” by Poojah, Anna, and Emma, 6th graders at West Melbourne School for the Sciences

 - Best Scientific Message, High School: “Development and Destruction” by Ellen, Brooke, and Katie, at Palm Bay High School

 - Viewer’s Choice award: “50 Ways to Say Goodbye” by Jordyn, Emily, and Erica, Edgewood High School.
 This film premiered at MARLISCO screenings throughout the European Union!

 - Runner-up for Best Scientific Message, middle school: “Black Muck in the Indian River Lagoon” by Tian, 6th grader at West Melbourne School for the Sciences